Karaoke Files

 About songs in japanese

-You must add the title in “Japanese” (in kana) and in “Japanese - Romaji” in romaji.
+You must add the title in “Japanese (JPN)” = kanji/kana and in “Latin Alphabet (Romanization) (QRO)” in romaji.

-Default title language should be “Japanese - Romaji”
+Default title language should be in “Latin Alphabet (Romanization) (QRO)”

 Versions

-The Versions tags let you specify a song alteration, useful for covers, full versions, etc. When you are creating your karaoke, versions will be available with checkboxes (you can check many of them).
+The Version tags let you specify a song alteration, useful for covers, full versions etc. When you are creating your song, versions will be available with checkboxes (you can check multiple of them).

 Series

-If your song does not have a series, TV or Movie (it’s just a song), you can skip this part.
+If your song does not have a series or movie where it’s from (it’s just a song), you can skip this part.

 ass ass